marcusoftnet/marcusoftnet.github.io/_posts/2015-04-07-why-dont-they-change-what-would-make-me-behave-like-that.md

 ---
 layout: post
-title: Why don't they change: What would make me behave like that?
+title: Why don't they change What would make me behave like that?
 author: Marcus Hammarberg
-date: 2015-04-07 09:24:21
+date: 2015-04-07T09:24:21.000Z
 tags:
   - Agile
   - Lean
   - Leadership
   - Life of a consultant
   - Indonesia
 ---